 However these are more expensive and not often used.
 While they may contain less harmful added ingredients they are still made in a lab without full transparency of what they actually contain.

 A manufacturer should be able to confirm if their natural flavours are organic.

 As explored next organic natural flavours still may be harmful.

 The final amount of the natural flavour in a portion of food is small and is difficult to link directly to health issues.
 Especially in the modern complex world where they present a tiny risk compared to other dangerous preventable things such as vehicle emissions.

 But the problem I see with natural flavourings is people are often unaware of what they’re eating and there’s a lack of transparency.
 Most people see natural strawberry flavour listed and assume it’s just a bit of dried strawberries added when we now know this is misleading.

 The real danger with natural flavourings is they make food addictive and unnaturally stimulate your taste buds.
-This makes overeating very easy and adjusts pallets to a taste that isn’t found occurring naturally in food.
+This makes overeating very easy and adjusts palates to a taste that isn’t found naturally in food.
 The overstimulating of tastebuds with added flavours may lead people to reject natural whole foods.

 Summary On Natural Flavours And Health

 The major problems with natural flavours are that they: